lipika-ks25/Calculator/README.md

 # Calculator
-A basic calculator built using HTML, CSS, and JavaScript.
+Calculator project implemented using HTML, CSS, and JavaScript with a clean UI and responsive design.